Asian Woman On Her Way To Church Brutally Attacked In Hell's Kitchen; Suspect Reportedly Told Her, 'You Don't Belong Here'

 “It doesn’t get easier, but it’s helpful when people gather together,” said State Sen. Liu.

-Starting this week, undercover Asian American police officers will be walking the streets with the purpose of preventing and responding to hate crimes.MORE NEWS: New York Lawmakers To Start Process Of Legalizing Recreational Marijuana After Reaching Deal Over Weekend
+Starting this week, undercover Asian American police officers will be walking the streets with the purpose of preventing and responding to hate crimes.MORE NEWS: Rally Against Anti-Asian Attacks Held In Bensonhurst

 Meantime, investigators are asking anyone with information on these latest attacks to contact police.